kevin-hanselman/dud/README.md

 For both Dud and DVC, committing data to the cache is one of the most expensive operations that each tool undertakes (in terms of both run-time and I/O).
 Because of this, Dud puts the user in absolute control of when to commit data.
-In Dud, commits only happen in when you run `dud commit`.
+In Dud, commits only happen when you run `dud commit`.

 In contrast, DVC often commits automatically on your behalf as a side effect of other commands (for example, during `dvc add` and `dvc repro`).
 While DVC is